-Omics' and microbial metabolisms
+Omics' and funcional ecology

 As part of the project TRAITS, I analyze the nitrogen cycle in the Arctic Ocean.
 We used metagenomics and metatranscriptomic samples from March to July to reconstruct the microbial community in samples from the Canadian Arctic.
 Based on the functional analysis of our data, we see a transition from a community where nitrogen-based chemolithotrophy plays a relevant role during winter, to a chemoorganotrophic community based on the carbohydrates released during the phytoplankton bloom in spring-summer, where different groups specialize in different nitrogen sources.
 Publications related to this project: